Accio/accio.github.io/_posts/2020-05-19-numpy-pandas-axis.md

 and return the results in a vector.
 Similarly, `apply(d3array, 2, mean)` will calculate the mean values of `d3array[,i,]`, *etc.*

 In summary, in R, the `MARGINS` parameter let the `apply` function calculate the mean of all values that can be fetched in the form of `array[, ... , i, ... ,]` where `i` iterates through all possible values.
 The process is not repeated when all `i` values have been iterated.
-Therefore, the result is a simple vector.
+The result is therefore a simple vector.

 ## Conclusions